meows/racket/docs/geometric-0.md

 2. All other sequence items are defined by tripling the previous sequence item.
 3. A delta of the sequence reveals an identical sequence.
 4. The velocity is changing and it gets faster over time.
 Therefore it is accelerating.
-The only time velocity doesn't change is when it's at 0.
+The only time velocity doesn't change is when it's at `0`.
+That means whatever you're watching isn't moving relative to you.

 Therefore, for any function `f` which generates a geometric sequence, we need only two pieces of information to determine the value at any point of the